poornachary1998/JavaScript/Javascript_Practice/Readme.md

 ## 🟢 Beginner (Foundations — must be crystal clear)
 These are basics, but interviewers expect you to explain them deeply.

-1. Variables & Data Types (var, let, const, typeof, primitive vs reference types)
+1. Variables & Data Types (var, let, const, typeof, primitive vs reference types)  - Done
-2. Type Conversion & Coercion
+2. Type Conversion & Coercion  - Done
 3. Operators (== vs ===, logical operators, ternary, spread/rest)
 4. Control Structures (if, switch, loops, for…in, for…of)
 5. Functions Basics (declaration, expression, arrow functions)